 Subaccounts

 Subaccounts are primarily designed for agencies and resellers with different customers of their own, who wish to keep their customers' data completely separate from each other.
 The account that creates and manages subaccounts is called the master account.
 The master account sets a monthly email limit for each subaccount, and any email usage by a subaccount simply gets assigned to the master account for billing purposes.
 For example, if a subaccount sends 100 emails, then 100 emails will be assigned to the master account's usage.
-The only charges made are for the master account's overall plan/usage.
+The only charges made are for the master account's overall plan and if additional paid features are used including SMS messaging, email archiving, email overage or extended activity storage duration.

 Creating a Subaccount

-- Click "Add subaccount" on the right side of the screen (see example below):
+2. Click "Add subaccount" on the right side of the screen.

 Managing Subaccounts